 The requirement to submit a proposal makes certain that both student and mentor have a good idea of what needs to be achieved during the internship.
 Supplying a timeline means that when the internship starts, you already know what the first tasks should be.
 So your finger is right on the pulse from the very beginning.

 Now we’re talking research and development here, so sometimes the nature of a project can change based on what is discovered along the way.
 But this isn’t a problem.
 Mentors work closely with students and can spot this happening, working with you to revise the plan and helping you to keep moving forward.
 Obviously, communication is key, so regular contact with your mentor is crucial and weekly status reports and meetings help everyone to stay in the loop.

 Work remotely or in a LexisNexis office near you

 There are opportunities to work in a LexisNexis office but it's not necessary to do so.
 Every year, we have students who work either partly or completely remotely from the development team and their mentor.
 This is more common and works just as well.
 We are used to this approach because our own development team is dispersed with people working together across many different time zones.
 The wonderful thing about supporting remote working is that we can cast the net wide when it comes to taking on interns.
-We can just as easily accept an intern from Europe or Asia as we can from the USA.
+We can just as easily accept an intern from Europe or Asia and South America as we can from the USA.
 We can also be flexible to accommodate the differences in semester timings which vary around the world.